This FOOD & WINE Christmas sugar cookie recipe is incredibly simple and the lemon zest makes them extra delicious.

 INGREDIENTS

-2 1/4 cups bleached all-purpose flour
+2 1/4 cups bleached all-purpose flour1/4 teaspoon salt

 3/4 cup sugar